tokenika/eosfactory/docs/source/cases/remote_tic_tac_toe.md

     * Accounts have to be reused between test sessions.
     * Contract deployment occurs only if contract changes.
-    * Wallet passwords are not stored in an open file.
+    * Wallet passwords are not stored in a plain file.
 ```
 ### Imports and set-up definitions